Motion 103: Background

 Iqra Khalid, a Liberal Party member of parliament, presented Motion 103 in the House of Commons on December 5, 2016.
 Frank Baylis, another Liberal Party member of parliament, seconded the motion.
-The motion stemmed in part from e-petition E-411, which was exclusively about Islamophobia.
+The motion stemmed in part from e-petition E-411, which called for condemnation of Islamophobia.
+The e-petition was initiated by the Canadian Muslim Forum (CMF) and its president, Samer Majzoub, who coordinated a nationwide mobilization that helped the petition gather nearly 70,000 signatures, making it one of the most widely supported parliamentary petitions at the time.

+CMF's involvement predated the petition: in September 2009, the Forum established an Islamophobia Task Committee, one of the first such structural efforts in Canada to tackle anti-Muslim discrimination.
+On June 2, 2010, CMF organized a "parliamentary day" on Parliament Hill, bringing together MPs and Muslim community representatives to raise awareness about Islamophobia.

+Later, in late 2016, CMF engaged directly with MP Khalid and supported her in drafting and introduction of a private-member motion.
+Their advocacy, along with the widespread support for E-411, helped build political momentum for what became Motion M-103.

 The motion initially did not receive much attention.
-Then on January 27, six Muslims were killed in Quebec city and the motion became a priority for the Liberal government.
+Then on January 29, six Muslims were killed in Quebec city and the motion became a priority for the Liberal government.
 Motion 103 was debated on February 15, 2017.
 The same day, Mélanie Joly, the Minister of Canadian Heritage, stated that the Liberal Party caucus was to support Motion 103.

 Some incorrectly refer to it as a "bill or a law, out of confusion or deliberate attempts to spread misinformation".
 M-103 is a private member's motion, which is a "proposal moved by an MP to draw attention to an issue considered urgent or of public interest", and is not equivalent to a law.